 Everyone has a HISTORY

 Faced with the realities of human trafficking, sexual exploitation, crime and violence, Gerry Plunkett - citizen of the West Island of Montreal – mobilized his compassion to start an initiative : the establishment of a non-profit organization helping victims of sexual exploitation.
 A team from the health, business, political, community and academic spheres joined him in the spring of 2012.
 Together, they formed a committee with the goal of creating the charitable organization.

 Since its official launch on July 3, 2013, the organization's mission has been to provide assistance and support to women who are victims of sexual exploitation, aged between 18-35.
 On the same date, the committee also chose it's director, Ronald Lepage, responsible for development of the organization.

 [The Way Out's] mission has been to provide assistance and support to young women victims of sexual exploitation, aged between 18 and 35

-Following a first strategic plan, The Way Out was set up to tackle the issue of developing a housing center.
+Following a first strategic plan, The Way Out was set up to tackle the issue of developing a housing center specifically for women.
 The main obstacle was the development of a shelter.
 Two years were spent in an effort to gain access to the "Accès Logis", Montreal's housing branch program.
 Unfortunately, the admissibility requirements changed during that time, making the project no longer eligible.
 The search for an alternative suitable residential property therefore became a priority.
 However, due to the lack of knowledge regarding our organization by the general public and urban planning regulations, it was not until August 2015 that the housing project became possible.
 Despite the enthusiasm of the borough's elected representatives and citizens, The way Out withdrew from the process of amending the planning by-law in October 2016 because the immediate neighborhood was unwilling to accept this type of clientele so close to home.